 Cultural Resource Management (CRM) in the Republic of the Marshall Islands, while becoming an important part of archaeological work, is still in its infancy.
-CRM is based on the realization that cultural resources, are nonrenewable and that prudent care must be taken to utilize these resources efficiently.
-While the immediate goal of the HPO survey was to identify the historic sites of Ailuk Atoll, the long-term goal should be the education of the local and national population on the importance of preservation of these sites.
-While the Historic Preservation Legislation of 1992 has codified CRM into law, the cultural traditions of the Marshall Islands, namely the importance of land rights to individual landowners, makes the practice of CRM difficult to legislate.
+CRM is based on the realization that cultural resources are nonrenewable and that prudent care must be taken to utilize these resources efficiently.
+While the immediate goal of the HPO survey was to identify the sites of Namu Atoll, the long-term goal should be the education of the local and national population on the importance of preservation of these sites.
+While the Historic Preservation Legislation of 1992 has codified CRM into law, the cultural traditions of the Marshall Islands, namely the lack of public lands and the importance of land rights to private landowners, makes the practice of CRM difficult to legislate.
 And while the Act has established that developers are responsible for the costs involved in conducting archaeological investigations prior to the commencement of construction, there is no precedent case for developers being prosecuted due to violations of that law.
 Therefore, education is still the most important tool that the HPO can use in site management and preservation.